Thiago099/graph-coloring/README.md

 # graph coloring

-color the graph with the least ammount of colors posible so two of the same color dont connect
+this is a interactive graph editor that colors the graph with the least ammount of colors possible so there is no node with the same color connected

 [live demo](https://thiago099.github.io/graph-coloring/)